onel0p3z/rax-servers/README.md

  * `CF_KEY`
  * `CF_REGION`

-2. Type `cloud-servers` in your terminal and that's it.
+2. Type `rax-servers` in your terminal and that's it.